hasura/graphql-engine/console/README.md

 ### Development with Hasura CLI

-Configure .env file with appropriate values for the required environment variables
+Configure .env file with appropriate values for the required environment variables.

 Sample environment variables: